Why Do Wimbledon Players Wear All White?

 by James Hunt

 Wimbledon's dress code is one of the most famous in sports.
 The rules, which specify that players must dress "almost entirely in white," are so strict that the referee can force players to change under threat of disqualification.
 In the past, many of the sport's top players have found themselves on the wrong end of this rule—but where did it come from?

 It's believed that the rule stems from the 1800s, when tennis was a genteel sport played primarily at social gatherings, particularly by women.
 The sight of sweaty patches on colored clothing was considered to be inappropriate, so the practice of wearing predominantly white clothing—a.k.a. tennis whites—was adopted to avoid embarrassment.
 The All England Club, which hosts Wimbledon, was founded in 1868 (initially as the All England Croquet Club) and introduced Lawn Tennis in 1875.

 Quite simply, the club is just a stickler for tradition.
 Recently issued guidelines for clothing include statements such as "White does not include off-white or cream," that colored trim can be "no wider than one centimeter," and that "undergarments that either are or can be visible during play (including due to perspiration)" are not allowed.
-That's right: even the underwear has to be white.
+That's right: even players' underwear has to be white.

 The rules have rubbed many famous tennis players the wrong way.
 In 2013, former Wimbledon champion Roger Federer was told not to wear his orange-soled trainers after they were judged to have broken The All England Club's dress code.
 In 2002, Anna Kournikova was forced to replace her black shorts with a pair of white ones borrowed from her coach.
 And Andre Agassi refused to play at Wimbledon in the earlier years of his career because his signature denim shorts and garish tops were banned.